kimjust6/Justins-Sushi/README.md

 # Justin's Restaurant

-This project was created using react
+This project was created using React, Tailwind, and Font Awesome.